fonoster/goodtok/README.md

 ## Installation

-We are aiming to make this as easy as possible to install.
+We aim to make this as easy to install as possible.
 For now, you can use the following instructions to get started.

 First, create a new directory called `goodtok` and change to that directory: